MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-one.md

 ## Buy a Dynamics 365 Guides subscription

-If you have a Microsoft work account, you can go directly to the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home) and search for a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription there.
+If you have a Microsoft work account, you can go directly to the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home) and search for a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription.
 If you can't access the Microsoft 365 admin center link, contact your Dynamics 365 administrator.

 > [!TIP]
 > If you want to try out Dynamics 365 Guides before purchasing a subscription, you can [sign up for a free 60-day trial](trial-signup.md).
 You don't have to have administrator privileges to sign up for the 60-day trial.Dynamics 365 Guides also provides a 30-trial available for users with Dynamics 365 admin privileges.
 When you sign up for this type of trial, you can create a production environment that you can continue to use after purchasing a subscription.